zyedidia/micro/runtime/help/options.md

    to open a file such as `file.txt:10:5`, where `:10:5` is part of the filename.
    It is also possible to open a file with a certain cursor location by using the `+LINE:COL` flag syntax.
 See `micro -help` for the command line options.

     default value: `false`

+* `paste`: treat characters sent from the terminal in a single chunk as a paste event rather than a series of manual key presses.
+If you are pasting using the terminal keybinding (not `Ctrl-v`, which is micro's default paste keybinding) then it is a good idea to enable this option during the paste and disable once the paste is over.
+See `> help copypaste` for details about copying and pasting in a terminal environment.

+    default value: `false`